nefarius/socksifier/README.md

 This project makes heavy use of code and mechanisms unfortunately widely (ab)used by malware (loading foreign code into processes, manipulating handles and network traffic flow), therefore might trigger anti-virus/anti-cheat solutions.
 Make sure to add an exclusion to your AV in case this becomes and issue and *refrain* from injecting into anti-cheat protected games as this *might* pose the risk of a false-positive ban.
 You have been warned ❤️

-**The reader is highly encouraged to study the code and build the project by themselves** instead of blindly trusting the provided binaries.
+**The reader is highly encouraged to study the code and build the project by themselves** instead of trusting the provided binaries.

 ## Build